Shoulder and Elbow Surgery Rehab Exercise Video Playlist

 We've created a video playlist with tips on living with your sling and demonstrations to guide you through your rehab exercises.
 We hope it makes your recovery easier!

-To open and browse the entire playlist of videos, click on the icon in the upper left corner of the video screen.
+To open and browse the entire playlist of videos, click on the icon in the upper right corner of the video screen.

 Shoulder Surgery Pain Control Tips

 We believe early and aggressive pain management after your shoulder surgery will improve your recovery, restore function of your shoulder and help you get home faster.

 Multimodal Pain Control Protocol

 Multimodal pain control protocol means that you will receive different pain medications that act in different ways and work together to help with your pain control.
 That way, you will be more comfortable and there will be less chance of developing side effects of individual medication (such as feeling sleepy and groggy, nausea, vomiting, itching, constipation, and urine retention).